sehyung0416/TRD/README.md

 # Requirements
 Tensorflow v1.15, python 3.7.6, scipy, and tifffile (3D image read and write)

-We verified that RTX 2080ti and V100 GPUs are working with CUDA 10.1
+We verified that V100 and RTX 2080ti (with smaller batch size) GPUs are working with CUDA 10.1

 # Training
 python ./src/main.py --phase train --training_dataset_path DATASET_PATH --model_name MODEL_NAME

-In this implementation, we provide sample training images that can be found at (https://sites.google.com/view/sehyung/home/projects)
+In this implementation, we provide sample training images that can be found at (https://sites.google.com/view/sehyung/home/projects).

-Please prepare the training images and set to DATASET_PATH when you run the training command
+Please prepare the training images and set to DATASET_PATH when you run the training command.

 The training dataset folder tree is made of